codeplaysoftware/SYCL-For-CUDA-Examples/example-01/README.md

 The vector addition example uses a simple approach to implement with a plain kernel that performs the add.
 Vectors are stored directly in buffers.
 Data is initialized on the host using host accessors.
-This approach avoids creating unnecesary storage on the host, and facilitates the SYCL runtime to use optimized memory paths.
+This approach avoids creating unnecessary storage on the host, and facilitates the SYCL runtime to use optimized memory paths.

 The SYCL queue created later on uses a custom `CUDASelector` to select a CUDA device, or bail out if its not there.
 The CUDA selector uses the `info::device::driver_version` to identify the device exported by the CUDA backend.
-This is important, because if the NVIDIA OpenCL implementation is available on the system, it will be reported as another SYCL device, so checking the driver version is the best way to differentiate between the two.
+If the NVIDIA OpenCL implementation is available on the system, it will be reported as another SYCL device.
+The driver version is the best way to differentiate between the two.

 The command group is created as a lambda expression that takes the